 The officer wrote in his report: “My training and experience led me to believe [this] was marijuana or cannabis oil.”
 Very good, officer.
 But so what?
 It seems like a spoof on arrest procedures.

 The Cannabis Confusion in Arizona

 Wanko had purchased the oil from a legal medical cannabis dispensary.
 It has brought immeasurable benefit to his life in terms of helping him regain strength and weight.
-He had lost 80lbs due to chemo treatment; emaciated and weak, Wanko’s quality of life was greatly diminished until cannabis was started.
+He had lost 80lbs due to chemo treatment.
+Emaciated and weak, Wanko watched his quality of life diminish until he started using cannabis.

 Other patients have also run head on into trouble with the law for legally purchasing cannabis products that are not flower.
-All concentrates are disallowed, although you will still find them available for sale in legal dispensaries.
+Though disallowed by law, concentrates are still available for purchase in legal dispensaries.
 The law against the use of cannabis concentrates has lawyers and patients scratching their heads.
 Fortunately, the Arizona Supreme Court has agreed to reconsider the designation of concentrates as narcotics, but that case it still before the courts.

 Public defender, Jared Keenan, who works for the American Civil Liberties Union on behalf of people like Wanko, said of those prosecutors: “They are going after those least able to fight back: indigent, poor, criminal defendants.”
 Keenan went on to criticize the controversy around cannabis products: “At the time that they [patients] possessed this cannabis, they would have had no indication whatsoever that this is illegal.” (kjzz.org)

 Wanko is potentially looking at 10 years in prison due to a previous criminal record relating to drug felonies.
 It’s not likely that his cancer will allow him to serve that time regardless of the outcome of his upcoming case.